 - 1. Select the Send e-mail notifications check box to activate notifications. - 2.
-Under Send e-mail notifications, select the appropriate check boxes as follows: - When backup completes successfully to send notification when the backup task has completed successfully - When backup fails to send a notification when the backup task has failed - When user interaction is required to send to send notification during the operation when user interaction is required. - 3.
-For the e-mail message to include the log entries related to the backup, select the Add full log to the notification check box. - 4.
-In the E-mail addresses field, type the e-mail address to which notifications will be sent.
+Under Send e-mail notifications, select the appropriate check boxes as follows: - When backup completes successfully. - When backup fails. - When user interaction is required. - 3.
+Select the Add full log to notification check box if you want the e-mail notification to include log entries for the operation. - 4.
+In the E-mail addresses field, type the destination e-mail address.
 You can enter several addresses separated by semicolons. - 5.
-In the Subject field, type the notification subject or leave the default value. - 6.
-In the SMTP server field, enter the name of the SMTP server. - 7.
-In the Port field-set the port of the SMTP server.
-By default, the port is set to 25.
+In the Subject field, type the notification subject.